astamp0/hello-world/README.md

 # hello-world

-Sorry, no time to chat right now.
+Sorry, still no time to chat right now.